yihuangbit/Matlab-Codes1/README.md

 Authors: Yi Huang, and Ziyang Meng

-Affiliation: the School of Automation, Beijing Institute of Technology, Beijing 100081, China; the Department of Precision Instrument, Tsinghua U- niversity, Beijing 100084, China
+Affiliation: the School of Automation, Beijing Institute of Technology, Beijing 100081, China; the Department of Precision Instrument, Tsinghua University, Beijing 100084, China